Skip links

 • Reviewing Contracts: Analysing contract terms to ensure they are fair and protect the client’s interests.

-• Negotiating Terms: Assisting in negotiations to achieve favourable contract terms.
+• Negotiating Terms: Assisting in negotiations to achieve favorable contract terms.

-Example: A tech company uses its retainer lawyer to draft and review software licensing agreements, ensuring all intellectual property rights are adequately protected and that the terms are favourable.
+Example: A tech company uses its retainer lawyer to draft and review software licensing agreements, ensuring all intellectual property rights are adequately protected and that the terms are favorable.

 3️⃣ Litigation and Dispute Resolution